 - 3 teaspoons crushed pistachios

-- Preheat the oven to 350 degrees Fahrenheit.
-In the bowl of an electric stand mixer fitted with the paddle attachment, beat together the butter, sugar, vanilla, and almond extracts at medium speed until smooth.
+Preheat the oven to 350 degrees Fahrenheit.
+In the bowl of an electric stand mixer fitted with the paddle attachment, beat together the butter, sugar, cinnamon, nutmeg, vanilla and almond extracts at medium speed until smooth.
 Add the almond flour and mix at low speed until combined.
 Add the flour and stir until a crumbly mixture forms.

 - Remove and bake until the edges of the tart crusts just turn very lightly golden, about 15 to 20 minutes.
 Allow to cool to room temperature.